Interview Videos: Building Trust and Credibility in the Digital Age

 👀 Look at the camera lens, not the screen—it feels more natural to viewers.

-🙃 If it helps, stick a little smiley face next to your camera remember.
+🙃 If it helps, stick a little smiley face next to your camera as a reminder.

 • If your pet jumps on your lap, introduce them.